authentik8/factor-modelling-presentation/presentation.md

   F_i(t)    : Return of factor i at time t
 ```

-Claim to avoid in-sample overfitting by calculating factors for RFS on a rolling look-forward basis, i.e. data to determine factor level at time t was determined by the previous 5 years of data, ending with the previous month.
+Claim to avoid in-sample over-fitting by calculating factors for RFS on a rolling look-forward basis, i.e. data to determine factor level at time t was determined by the previous 5 years of data, ending with the previous month.

 ## Results